uabrc/Goat_Path_Git_Lesson/README.md

 ## Where can I go to find more training for Git after these intro lessons?
 Great question.
 If you're at the University of Arizona there are organizations that can help: Research Bazaar Arizona.
 There's also an more advanced git lesson in this organization's profile.

-# Frequently "Asked" Questions

-## I really don't like what you're doing here.
-If you don't teach researchers $X git function, they're not going to be able to do $"cool thing"/$"survive"/$"be amazing".
-Research has been happening for hundreds of years before versioning tools.
-I think they'll be fine.
-I'm just trying to teach them something that'll make their life a bit easier.

-## You're playing with forces you can't possibly understand!
-You're right.
-I'm a researcher; I do that every day.